-Red-breasted Geese (Branta ruficollis) are a small goose species that breeds in the tundras of Russia.
-They over-winter in European countries near the Black Sea like Bulgaria and Romania.
-Red-breasted Geese are facing threats in the wild, especially from hunting, which is why they are classified as Vulnerable by the IUCN as of 2015.
+The red-breasted geese (Branta ruficollis) is a small goose species that breeds in the tundras of Russia.
+They over-winter in European countries near the Black Sea, like Bulgaria and Romania.
+Red-breasted geese are facing threats in the wild, especially from hunting, which is why they are classified as Vulnerable by the IUCN as of 2015.
 These geese are undoubtedly one of the most attractive northern goose species, and it would be shame to let such a stunning bird slip away.
-Red-breasted Geese are available in captivity, although they do tend to pose some challenges in breeding them.
+Red-breasted geese are available in captivity, although they are not necessarily straightforward to breed.

 My red-breasted geese are from Livingston Ripley Waterfowl Conservancy.
 Red-breasted geese typically mature when they are three years old.
 However, I found that my geese started establishing pair bonds as early as one year old, and I had a female begin laying eggs when she was two years old.
 They lay a small clutch of eggs, which the pair will fearlessly defend.
 If the goslings are not reared by their parents, they should be fed Mazuri Waterfowl Starter and fresh greens (e.g., romaine lettuce).
 The starter should be limited, as goslings are prone to incessant eating, which leads to excessive growth.
 Too rapid growth can cause veterinary issues such as a droopy wing, which can be corrected if caught early on.
 I personally believe it is of utmost importance to let the goslings graze and exercise outdoors daily (in a covered, well-protected area).
 Food is withheld during the day, and restricted portions of Mazuri diet are fed in the morning and evening only.
 Fresh greens can be left with the goslings overnight.
 Once the goslings are growing nicely and started to grow in contour feathers, I begin to transition them from Mazuri Waterfowl Starter to Mazuri Waterfowl Maintenance diet.